amitchatterjee/docriver/readme-development.txt

 #######################################################
 # Document ingestion using the docriver CLI tool.
 Use -h for options

-# To connect to a server with self-signed certificate, add the following additional parameters (change as needed) to the commands below:
+# To connect to a server with self-signed certificate, append the following additional parameters (change as needed) to the commands below:
 -u "https://localhost:5000/tx" -n

 # Inline document ingestion